fmillion-mnsu/cs485-s24/I_ASSIGN1.md

     Take a look in the `devcontainer.json` file.
 You should see a commented-out line starting with `"postCreate Command"`.
 First, *uncomment* this line, then *change* `postCreateCommand` to `postStartCommand`.

+    If you do not see the commented sections of code, add this line to your file at the same level as the other options like `features` and `image`, adding the appropriate command:

+        ,"postStartCommand": "" // you fill this in

+    (You can also put the comma on the previous line, but this makes it easier to ensure the comma is in the right place.)

     > **Hint:** A post *create* command runs only one time - when the container is built.
 A post *start* command runs *every time* you start the container - i.e. every time you restart VS Code.

     Change the value of this key to be `./poststart.sh`.